 To meet the consent requirement to retain the services of a registered Project Engineer who has recognised experience in the design of tailings storage facilities (the Project Engineer), Dr T. Matuschka (Engineering Geology Ltd) continues to be retained under contract with OGNZL Waihi to deliver such services.
 EGL annually report on the Structural aspects of the facility.
+Trevor Matuschka and Eric Torvelainen of EGL are also the Engineer of Record (EoR).

-Construction supervision of the TSF and operation and maintenance of the lime facility and collection and silt ponds is the responsibility of the Site Services Manager.
+Construction supervision of the TSF and operation and maintenance of the lime facility and collection and silt ponds is the responsibility of the Construction Supervisor.

-Management of tailings discharges and water treatment plant operations is the responsibility of the Mill.
+Management of tailings discharges, pipeline maintenance and water treatment plant operations is the responsibility of the Mill.

-The HSE Manager is responsible for ensuring that the monitoring programmes are carried out as well as annual reporting on the geochemistry, underdrainage and groundwater components of the Plan.
-The HSE Manager ensures that the consent conditions are monitored and reported to the General Manager.
+The Sustainability Manager is responsible for ensuring that the monitoring programmes are carried out as well as annual reporting on the geochemistry, underdrainage and groundwater components of the Plan.
+The Sustainability Manager ensures that the consent conditions are monitored and reported to the General Manager.
 GWS Limited continues to advise OGNZL Waihi on hydrogeology and water quality aspects and the preparation of reports.